Address & Asset Sharing

 This article will cover the following.

-- How to programatically share an address or asset with a participant of the Taurus Network.
+- How to programmatically share an address or asset with a participant on the Taurus Network.

 Prerequisites

-- To complete this guide you will need to be comfortable programatically signing for approval.
-Please read the relevant SDK & Integration guide for Signing for Approval.
+- To complete this guide, you must be comfortable programmatically signing for approval.
+Please read the relevant SDK and Integration Guide for signing approvals.

 Introduction

-Before transferring funds, pledging or initiating settlements, shared addresses must be established with the participant of the network.
-Once an address has been shared, the Taurus Network counter party will see a whitelisted asset request which they will need to sign.
-Once signed, the participant will have a verified address which they will be able to sent funds to.
-In addition to visual queues in the GUI, shared addresses will include a tnParticipantID when querying address related endpoints (list addresses, get an address, etc...).
+Before transferring funds, pledging, or initiating settlements, shared addresses must be established with the network participant.
+Once an address has been shared, the Taurus Network counterparty will see a whitelisted address request that they must sign.
+After it is signed, the participant will have a verified address to which they can send funds.
+In addition to visual cues in the GUI, shared addresses will include a tnParticipantID when querying address-related endpoints (such as list addresses, get an address, etc.).

 Address Sharing Workflow